Te Rauparaha: European settlement

 The last years of Te Rauparaha's life saw the most dramatic changes.
 On 16 October 1839 the New Zealand Company expedition commanded by Col William Wakefield arrived at Kapiti.
 They were seeking to buy vast areas of land with a view to forming a permanent European settlement.
 Te Rauparaha sold them some land in the area that became known later as Nelson and Golden Bay.

 Te Rauparaha had requested that Rev. Henry Williams send a missionary and in November 1839 Octavius Hadfield travelled with Henry Williams, and Hadfield established an Anglican mission on the Kapiti Coast.

 On 14 May 1840 Te Rauparaha signed a copy of the Treaty of Waitangi, believing that the treaty would guarantee him and his allies the possession of territories gained by conquest over the previous 18 years.
 On 19 June of that year, he signed another copy of the treaty, when Major Thomas Bunbury insisted that he do so.

-Te Rauparaha soon became alarmed at the flood of British settlers and refused to sell any more of his land.
-This quickly led to tension and the upshot was the Wairau Affray when a party from Nelson tried to arrest Te Rauparaha, and 22 of them were killed when they fired upon Te Rauparaha and his people out of fear.
-The subsequent government enquiry exonerated Te Rauparaha which further angered the settlers who began a campaign to have the governor, Robert FitzRoy, recalled.

-Capture and eventual death
+Capture

-Then in May 1846 fighting broke out in the Hutt Valley between the settlers and Te Rauparaha's nephew, Te Rangihaeata, another prominent Ngāti Toa war leader during the Musket Wars Despite his declared neutrality, Te Rauparaha was arrested after the British captured secret letters from Te Rauparaha which showed he was playing a double game.
+In May 1846 fighting broke out in the Hutt Valley between settlers and Te Rauparaha's nephew, Te Rangihaeata.
+Despite his declared neutrality, Te Rauparaha was arrested after the British captured secret letters from Te Rauparaha which showed he was playing a double game.
 He was charged with supplying weapons to Māori who were in open insurrection.
 He was captured near a tribal village Taupo Pā in what would later be called Plimmerton, by troops acting for the Governor, George Grey, and held without trial under martial law before being exiled to Auckland where he was held in the ship Calliope.

 His son, Tāmihana, was studying Christianity in Auckland and Te Rauparaha gave him a solemn message that their iwi should not take utu against the government.
 Tāmihana returned to his rohe to stop a planned uprising.
 Tāmihana sold the Wairau land to the government for 3,000 pounds.
 Grey spoke to Te Rauparaha and persuaded him to give up all outstanding claims to land in the Wairau valley.
 Then, realising that Te Rauparaha was old and sick, Grey allowed him to return to his people at Ōtaki in 1848.